leobertolazzi/influential-examples/README.md

 The evaluation follows these steps:

-1. Artificially mislabel a fraction of examples from the training set, i.e. 5%, to create a noisy training set.
+1. Artificially mislabel a fraction of examples from the training set to create a noisy training set.

 2. Train a model on the noisy training set.